 1. Revenue recognition

-Please refer to note 4(n) "revenue from contracts with customers" for accounting policy related to revenue recognition, and note 6(o) for the disclosure related to revenue of the consolidated financial statements.
+Please refer to note 4(n) "revenue and cost recognition" for accounting policy related to revenue and cost recognition, and note 6(p) for the disclosure related to revenue of the consolidated financial statements.

 Description of key audit matter: